nystudio107/craft-disqus/docs/docs/index.md

 Next in the Craft Control Panel, go to Settings->Plugins->Disqus and enter the Short Name for your Disqus site.
 This is the only required setting for the Disqus plugin.

 All settings are also configurable via the `config.php` file, which is a multi-environment friendly way to store the default settings.
 Don’t edit this file, instead copy it to `craft/config` as `disqus.php` and make your changes there.

+The **Lazy Load Disqus** settings lets you control whether the Disqus JavaScript will only be [lazily loaded](https://www.samclarke.com/lazy-loading-disqus/) when the user scrolls down to the comments.
+This is on my default for performance reasons, but you can disabled it if you need to.

 ### Single Sign On (SSO)